XinRC/CS-1134/lecture3/README.md

 <div align = "center">

 # Lecture 3
+## Iterators / Iterable

 </div>

-## Iterators / Iterable

 >Iterable: An item that is able to become an iterator.
 This includes lists and strings.

->Iterators: The item will be iterated through.
+>Iterators: This item allows lists/strings/arrays to be traversed through.

 The `iter()` function will convert the data type into an iterator, allowing for the call of the `next()` function.
 The `next()` function will iterate through the items of the iterator.